ryanamatt/scripts/README.md

 * Automatically adds a source command to your ~/.bashrc (marked with [Thrive-Scripts-Auto-Source]) so that utilities like winpath work correctly in every new terminal session.

-**Note:** The installer uses md5sum to check if your installed versions are already up to date, skipping the copy process if no changes are detected.

 ## **Script Descriptions**

 ### **1\.
 Upkeep (upkeep)**